The Horizontal Lieutenant: Production

 The novel was published in 1959.

 Hutton and Prentiss were under contract to MGM at the time.

 It was known as The Bottle Cap Affair.

 Reception

+Critical

+According to Variety, the film "never gets off the ground."
+Filmink argued "the story goes all over the shop – Hutton keeps making mistakes and being saved by deux ex machinas, he becomes passive for much of the story which is taken over by his Japanese American mate, we never really got a fix on his character other than “bumbling”, no one seems to regard the Japanese as any sort of threat, Prentiss (who’s great as always) needed more to do, there should have been some life and death stakes.
+It simply wasn’t very good."

+Box office

 According to MGM records, the film earned $1.1 million in the US and Canada and $750,000 overseas, resulting in a loss of $380,000.